ltriant/sidegate/README.md

 This is a lot more than I thought was necessary.

+I wanted something approachable, simple, and portable.

 # Install

-If you have the [Go toolchain](https://golang.org/) installed, then the `sidegate` service can be installed by:
+If you have the [Go toolchain](https://golang.org/) installed, then the system can be installed by:

     $ go get -u github.com/ltriant/sidegate

+It will be installed into you Go path's `bin` directory...

+    $ $(go env GOPATH)/bin/sidegate

-At some point I may make it installable by OS package managers to remove this dependency.
+At some point I may make it installable by OS package managers to make this easier.

 # Build

 The [Go toolchain](https://golang.org/) is necessary to build.

     $ git clone https://github.com/ltriant/sidegate.git
+    $ cd sidegate
     $ go build

 # Running